open-compass/opencompass/docs/en/advanced_guides/needleinahaystack_eval.md

 python run.py configs/eval_hf_internlm_chat_20b_cdme.py --slurm -p partition_name-q auto --max-num-workers 32
 ```

-This command initiates the evaluation process where the model will attempt to find the specified “needle” in the generated dataset.
-The parameters `-p partition_name-q auto` and `--max-num-workers 32` specify the Slurm queue and the maximum number of work processes.
+This command initiates the evaluation process, where the model will attempt to find the specified "needle" in the generated dataset.
+The parameters `-p partition_name-q auto` and `--max-num-workers 32` specify the Slurm queue and the maximum number of worker processes.

 ### Score Calculation Method

-In the `CDMEEvaluator` class, we use two main methods to calculate the score: `levenshtein_distance` and `score`.
-Here are detailed introductions and implementations of these methods.
+In the `CDMEEvaluator` class, we use two main methods to calculate scores: `levenshtein_distance` and `score`.
+Here is a detailed introduction and implementation

+of these methods.

 #### Levenshtein Distance

 Levenshtein distance is a method for measuring the difference between two strings.
-It represents the minimum number of single-character edits (insertions, deletions, or substitutions) needed to change one string into another.
+It represents the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one string into the other.

 ```python
 def levenshtein_distance(self, s1, s2):